-Benefit: The regular retirement pension benefit reduced by $\frac{1}{2}$ of 1% for each month that the firefighters' age is between 50 and 55.
+Benefit: The regular retirement pension benefit reduced by $\frac{1}{2}$ of 1% for each month that the police officer's age is between 50 and 55.

 Annual Increase in Benefit: The initial increase date will be the latter of the January 1st after the pensioner turns age 60 or the January 1st after the benefit date anniversary.
 Subsequent increases will be granted every January 1st thereafter.
-The initial increase and subsequent increases will be the lesser of 3% of the original benefit or 1/2 of the CPI-U for the 12 months ending with the September preceding each November 1st.
+The initial increase and subsequent increases will be the lesser of 3% of the original benefit or $\frac{1}{2}$ of the CPI-U for the 12 months ending with the September preceding each November 1st.